Find out more about this Mathematics of Systems research PhD.

 The University carries out an initial fee status assessment based on information provided in the application and according to the guidance published by UKCISA.
 Students are classified as either Home or Overseas Fee status and this can determine the tuition fee and eligibility of certain scholarships and financial support.

-If you receive an offer, your fee status will be stated with the tuition fee information, however we are awaiting guidance from the UK government regarding fee status for EU, other EEA and Swiss nationals and their family members living in the UK for academic year 2021/22 onwards.
-We are not able to confirm the fee status for these students until the relevant eligibility criteria have been confirmed.
-Once we have received further information from the UK government, we will provide you with an update on your fee status and let you know if any additional information is required.
+If you receive an offer, your fee status will be stated with the tuition fee information.
 If you believe your fee status has been incorrectly classified you can complete a fee status assessment questionnaire (follow the instructions in your offer) and provide the required documentation for this to be reassessed.

 The UK Council for International Student Affairs (UKCISA) provides guidance to UK universities on fees status criteria, you can find the latest guidance on the impact of Brexit on fees and student support on the UKCISA website.